 All applicants and existing drivers need to give their consent to the CORI Background Check before Lyft can coordinate your background check with the DPU.

-After you’ve consented to run your CORI background check, Lyft will submit your name to the DPU and they will conduct a background check on you.
-The DPU will notify you of your CORI background check results by sending you an email to your email address associated with your Lyft account.
+After you’ve consented to run your CORI Background Check, Lyft will submit your name to the DPU and they will conduct a CORI Background Check on you.
+The DPU will notify you of your CORI background check results by sending you an email to the email address associated with your Lyft account.
 If you pass the CORI Background Check, the DPU will issue you a Background Check Clearance Certificate.

 CORI Background Check Clearance Certificate

-If you pass your CORI background check, you will receive a CORI Background Check Clearance Certificate via email attachment from the DPU.
-Look for an email to your email address associated with your Lyft account.
+If you pass your CORI background check, you will receive a Background Check Clearance Certificate via email attachment from the DPU.
+Look for an email to the email address associated with your Lyft account.
 The email will include the following information: